Skip to main content

 Woman writing on notepad

-The Toronto Dementia Research Alliance (TDRA) and the Alzheimer Society of Toronto (AST) created a Research Studies section on the Toronto Dementia Network (TDN) website.
-This section lists information about dementia studies led by TDRA scientists that are open for participation.
+TDRA and the Alzheimer Society of Toronto (AST) created the TDRA Research Studies Portal, which lists dementia studies led by TDRA scientists that are currently open for participation.

-To highlight the dementia studies listed on the TDN website, TDRA and AST have partnered to host a bi-monthly webinar series called Advances in Dementia Research.
+To highlight these studies, TDRA and AST have partnered to host a bi-monthly webinar series called Advances in Dementia Research.

 For upcoming webinar dates, please see Events